12th January 2021

 Chris and Richard merely followed Monika and the girls up, looking around at the crumbling paint, exposed wires, flyers, peeling posters, young, and not so young people, giving random, “Hey, how ya doing ?” s to those who caught their eye.

 At the first landing, Chris smiled broadly, put his arm around Richard and said,

 “Look at this joint; it’s a temple of slack.”
 Richard had to smile and agree.
 Upstairs, Monika had her favourite place.
-It was a large very comfortable sofa that sat four of five people, and was placed on the top landing, outside the blue-lit dance floor.
+It was a large very comfortable sofa that sat four or five people, and was placed on the top landing, outside the blue-lit dance floor.
 Often, several people were accommodated on it, with girls sitting on boys’ laps, often a precursor to more intimate unions.

 Tonight, however, it was occupied by a shabby-looking bunch of teenagers.
 Silke went up to them and, pointing to Richard, got them all to get up and offer the sofa over.

-A small guy, already with a receding hairline, and round glasses, smiled and apologized and proffered the seat with a long bow.
+A small guy, already with a receding hairline, and round glasses, smiled and apologised and proffered the seat with a long bow.
 Richard played along, striding calmly to the chair, then clicking his fingers and demanding,

 Chris explained; Silke had said the sofa was reserved, and that Richard was a V.I.P.

 “Typical Deutsch.
 Speak to them in a stern voice, preferably in a uniform, and they’ll do anything.
 Absolutely, motherfuckin’ anything.
 It’s a regular Captain of Köpenick.”